 Anna is a white architect with seven years of experience working in a large firm.
 Anna just had her first baby.
 Anna took of three months for maternity leave and came back to a project that had just gone into construction.
 Anna hoped to breastfeed her son for six months.
 “I’d read a lot about the benefits of breastfeeding in terms of development and bonding,” she says.
 “I was lucky because my firm had a room where women could pump breast milk, but on the construction site it was a different story.”
 Anna showed up onsite and quickly realized there was nowhere to pump.
 She shared a construction trailer with 9 other architects and consultants and people were constantly going in and out.
 On her first day onsite, Anna hastily cleaned the trailer, posted a do not enter sign on the door and jammed a piece of plywood under the doorknob.
 “I rigged it so it would only open an inch or two.”

 “It worked but it was hard.” she says.
 “It was a little embarrassing to talk about my need to breastfeed in order to advocate for it, she says.
 “I’m the kind of person who can roll up her sleeves and ask for what I need, but it was hard, and I wasn’t able to be consistent enough to make it to the full six months.”
-Anna wonders if women who are less willing to put themselves out there than she was would have made it as far as she did.
-Could they have given up their breastfeeding goal or would they just have found a way not to come back to the construction site?
+Anna wonders if other women, less willing to put themselves out there than she was, would have made it as far as she did.
+Would they have given up their breastfeeding goal or would they just have found a way not to come back to the construction site?

 What are you going to do for the Annas, the Isaacs and the Giselles in your world?
 What are you going to do about it?